Oral Cancer in Epidemic Stages

 Education is the answer.
 Parents should educate their children.
 Physicians, dentists, nurses, dental hygienists, and all health-care professionals should be involved.
 Cancer of the throat in middle-aged men will soon surpass cervical cancer in women.
 That is an astounding statistic.
 Teens and young adults must be educated that oral sex is not safe sex.
 The spread of the HPV is becoming rampant.
 It is the cause of genital warts.
-Consideration should be given to both boys and girls being vaccinated to prevent both cervical cancer for the girls and cancer of the penis for the boys.
+Consideration should be given to both boys and girls being vaccinated to prevent either cervical cancer for the girls and cancer and genital warts of the penis for the boys.
 The name of the vaccine is Gardasil.
 Although there are a few hundred strains of HPV, the one we need to guard against primarily is called HPV-16.

 The health care practitioner must not only educate the patient but also encourage them.
 Education and information are truly lacking and need to be improved.
 Early diagnosis may allow treatment by simply enhancing the immune system.
-If the enhanced immune system cannot eliminate the HPV, then the patient maintains the infection which makes them more prone to oral cancer.
+If the enhanced immune system cannot eliminate the HPV, then the patient maintains the HPV infection which makes them more prone to oral cancer.
 Reduction in the virus or elimination will lessen the statistics on the human papilloma virus caused oral cancer.

 So….what should you do?

 - Eat lots of fruits and vegetables, raw or not over-cooked.

 - Do not smoke.